dat-ecosystem-archive/docs/papers/dat-paper.md

 Dat is a dataset synchronization protocol that does not assume a dataset is static or that the entire dataset will be downloaded.
 The main reference implementation is available from npm as `npm install dat -g`.

 The protocol is agnostic to the underlying transport e.g. you could implement Dat over carrier pigeon.
-Data is stored in a format called SLEEP [@sleep], described in it's own paper.
+Data is stored in a format called SLEEP [@sleep], described in its own paper.
 The key properties of the Dat design are explained in this section.

 - 2.1 **Content Integrity** - Data and publisher integrity is verified through use of signed hashes of the content.
 - 2.2 **Decentralized Mirroring** - Users sharing the same Dat automatically discover each other and exchange data in a swarm.